Titanium in zircon geothermometry: Uses

 Using this technique, the crystallization temperatures of zircons can be estimated to estimate the cooling temperature of the crystal.
 Geothermometry techniques like this can provide evidence for changes in temperature in various environments, the thermodynamic evolution of rocks, the gradual change in the geothermal gradient over geologic time, and determine provenance of detrital sediments.
 Coupled with geochronology techniques that measure using radiometric decay to age date a rock, such as with U/Pb decay, these paleotemperature measurements can be paired with an absolute age in order to determine temperature changes over time.

 Titanium in zircon geothermometry has so far been used in igneous rocks to estimate cooling temperatures of magma from zircon crystals dated to the Hadean age (>4.0 Ga).
-Low crystallization temperatures from zircons of this age suggests the Hadean Earth contained liquid water, which reduced the cooling temperature of crustal materials.
+Low crystallization temperatures from zircons of this age suggest the Hadean Earth contained liquid water, which reduced the cooling temperature of crustal materials.
 Potentially, titanium-in-zircon thermometry of Earth's oldest zircons can show the progressive heat loss from a magmatic Hadean Earth to the onset of plate tectonics as the planet's crust began to cool and underwent plastic deformation.
 This will provide previously unknown evidence for the conditions in early Earth and allow testing of ideas of how the planet evolved through the Hadean and Archean eons.

 Titanium-in-zircon geothermometry can be used in zircons found in metamorphic rocks to estimate the pressure and temperatures conditions during metamorphism.
 This helps identify the metamorphic facies and thus the geologic setting of a rock formation.
 It can also be used in sedimentary rocks to help determine the source of detrital minerals.
 However, these crystals may sometimes be contaminated by external titanium seeping into fractures.